1 What is Everhere?

 The specified locations on the obituaries could vary in meaning.
 The location can be where the deceased resided, the city of passing, or the city of the funeral home which provided services for the deceased.
 If, at any time, a member of the family wishes to change the location on their loved one’s obituary, you can submit a modification to be approved.
 The location is used to categorize the obituary by city for search purposes and free subscribers.

 Yes.
 Contact us directly and notify us on what needs to be changed and we will make the necessary changes upon request.
-You may also click “Submit modifications” and edit the obituary yourself.
+You may also click “Edit this obituary” and edit the obituary yourself.
 A member of our team will then review the changes that were submitted.Please note that some obituaries may not appear on our website exactly how they were first created due to the wishes of some funeral homes.

 Yes.
 If you would like to remove a obituary, click on the “Report this page” button located underneath the “Send Flowers” button.
 Please note that the link to the obituary might still be viewed on internet search engines until their maintenance is completed.
 However, when that link is clicked, the page will not be found because it had already been deleted by Everhere.com.